-Changing Jordanian border regulations from January 2016, do not change the schedule of our tours from Eilat to Petra, every day.
+Changing Jordanian border regulations from January 2016 do not change the schedule of our tours from Eilat to Petra, every day.

-Travel from Eilat to Petra with a Tour
+Travel With a Tour

 There are tours from Eilat to Petra seven days a week.

-Custom private tours can also be arranged from Eilat to Petra.
+These can also be arranged from Eilat to Petra.
 These are particularly suitable for families or groups who would either like to travel alone, at their own pace, or wish to customize the itinerary to include different sites, or with a different timeframe.
 For more details about these, contact us.

-Bus from Eilat to Petra
+Bus From Eilat to Petra

 Unfortunately, there is no regular bus allowing you to travel from Eilat to Petra.
 Crossing independently at the Arava Border Crossing, there are no buses from either the border or the nearby city of Aqaba which go directly to Petra.
-Some tour companies allow you to buy only a seat on their bus – this usually costs around $50 each way, however, once you factor in entrance fees, for a one day trip, in particular, it works out more expensive than joining a group tour.
-Please note that since January 2016, crossing the Arava Crossing without a visa pre-arranged in your country is not possible, read here for more information about the changing visa regulations.
+Some tour companies allow you to buy only a seat on their bus.
+This usually costs around $50 each way, however, once you factor in entrance fees, it works out to be more expensive than joining a group tour.
+Please note that since January 2016, crossing the Arava Crossing without a visa pre-arranged in your country is not possible.
+Read here for more information about the changing visa regulations.
 Those on tours will be issued visas at the border.

 Taking a Taxi